Central Lafourche stuns Captain Shreve

 Central Lafourche (13-9-5) took a 1-0 lead in the first half on an unassisted goal from Jose Almanza.

-The Gators even the score before the intermission on a Gage Simpson goal.
+The Gators evened the score before the intermission on a Gage Simpson goal.

 The game stayed tied at 1 until late in the second half when an Almanza shot was deflected and Clay Moss knocked the rebound in for the eventual game-winning goal.